-How can we move towards an environmentally sustainable hospital?
-This requires a complex transition.
+Moving towards an environmentally sustainable hospital requires a complex transition.
 Within a hospital there are multiple departments, with different tasks, visions and needs.
 Furthermore, patient safety is key.
 Stakeholders outside the hospital, such as the manufacturing industry, are responsible for equipment, medicines and devices that are then used within the hospital: such as in the surgery room, the pharmacy and the nursing departments.
 The priority is to provide a high quality of healthcare, and choices cannot be made that subtract from the well-being of patients and staff.

 We collected challenges that departments from the hospital and the medical technology industry are facing when it comes to improvement regarding environmental sustainability.
-This lab gives you the opportunity to explore these challenges with the guidance of experts in the field.
+This lab gives students the opportunity to explore these challenges with the guidance of experts in the field.
 The aim is to recommend solutions for these stakeholders, contributing directly to a more sustainable hospital.

 Subtopics for master theses